LibraryCarpentry/lc-data-intro/_episodes/09-why-automate.md

 questions:
 - Why take an automated or computational approach?
 objectives:
-- Understand the main lessons of why you might automate your work
+- Understand the main lessons of why you might automate your work.
-- Learn about keyboard shortcuts you can use to improve your workflows
+- Learn about keyboard shortcuts you can use to improve your workflows.
 keypoints:
 - The main lessons of why you might automate or take a computational approach can help guide you as you consider whether to automate or not.
 ---

 ## Foundations

 Before we crack on with using the computational tools at our disposal, let's spend some time building a foundation that will help frame what you'll encounter in Library Carpentry.
-This lesson covers a few principles and behaviors that are useful to know when beginning to develop computational approaches to your work.
+This lesson covers a few principles and behaviours that are useful to know when beginning to develop computational approaches to your work.

 ### The computer is a machine